DevKudzie/paynow-bridge/README.md

 ## Features

 - Support for both web and mobile payments (EcoCash, OneMoney)
-- Real-time payment status checking
+- Real-time payment status checking and polling
+- Automatic redirection to success or error pages based on payment status
 - Responsive and user-friendly dark mode interface
 - Modern UI built with Tailwind CSS and Lucide icons
 - Customizable success and error pages
 - Environment-based configuration for security
+- Detailed logging system with terminal output control
+- Direct URL access for bypassing the home page

 ## Requirements